Alpha Callers

 Best Practices for Callers

-• One address per message works best — multiple CAs in a single message are all detected, but keep it clean
+$TICKERsymbols (e.g.,$BONK).
+Make sure the CA or ticker is visible in the message, not buried in image text or hidden behind a link. - One address or ticker per message works best — multiple CAs/tickers in a single message are all detected, but keep it clean